Indonesia says it has detected first locally transmitted Omicron case - ExBulletin

-JAKARTA (Reuters) – Indonesian health authorities conducted a contact tracing on Tuesday after detecting the Southeast Asian country’s first case of the rapidly spreading variant of the Omicron coronavirus in the community, the ministry official said. of Health, Siti Nadia Tarmizi.
+JAKARTA, Dec.28 (Reuters) – Indonesian health officials carried out a contact tracing on Tuesday after detecting the Southeast Asian country’s first case of the rapidly spreading variant of the Omicron coronavirus in the community, the community said. head of the Ministry of Health, Siti Nadia Tarmizi.

 The first confirmed case was a 37-year-old man from the city of Medan who visited a restaurant in Jakarta’s central business district earlier this month, Tarmizi said at a press conference.